-5) Site access - the surface needs to be cleared of obstructions and metal object for us to survey effectively, and if site access is difficult and/or remote, the cost of logistics increases.
+5) Site access - the surface needs to be cleared of obstructions and metal objects for us to survey effectively.
+If site access is difficult and/or remote, the cost of logistics increases.

 The importance of gridded data collection: We always collect data in a grid, with parallel and perpendicular transects forming a square or rectangle on the surface.
 Collected this way, the GPR data can be processed in depth slices, which provides the most accurate subsurface imaging solution.
 Although this methodology is more time consuming and therefore expensive, it's the only reliable way to implement GPR for locating utilities.

 Can GPR find plastic pipes?
 Yes - our technology and expertise applied to your project can successfully interpret data anomalies characteristic of plastic pipes, depending on site conditions.